 - First, add the liquid ingredients to your blender — coconut milk, water, and vanilla extract.

-- Next, add sea salt and bone broth powder or collagen.
+- Next, add sea salt and protein powder or bone broth powder.

 - Then, top this with the spinach.

 - Finally, add the frozen fruit — frozen wild blueberries, frozen beets, frozen banana, and frozen avocado.

 - Serve immediately as is or with desired toppings (optional).

 Can i use regular frozen blueberries instead of wild blueberries?

 Yes, you can use regular frozen blueberries.
 The color won’t be the same bright pigmented purple, and it won’t be as sweet, but will still taste delicious.

 Can i use raw beets in this dairy-free, AIP beet and berry smoothie?